 by Ed Sawicki

-Corporations are not like individual taxpayers.
+No. Corporations are not like individual taxpayers.
 They don't pay taxes with their own money—they're tax collectors.
-Any taxes they pay are paid for by their customers through higher prices for goods and services.
+Any taxes they pay are paid for by their customers.
 Corporate taxes are in effect sales taxes.

 Sales taxes are regressive taxes that are harmful to the poor and middle class and contribute to social inequality.
 With regressive taxation, the poor pay with money better used for food, rent, and health care.
 The uber-wealthy pay with pocket change.